What are occasional invaders?

 Where occasional invaders live and nest depends on the species.
 Millipedes and centipedes live outside in damp, dark areas like under landscaping ties, mulch, rocks, and woodpiles.
 Inside, they are usually found in humid areas of a home or business such as basements or crawlspaces.
 Flies are generally found outside around compost bins and trash cans, gardens, outdoor eating areas, and on animal excrement.
 Indoors, they are seen flying around bathrooms, kitchens, and pantry areas.
 Powderpost beetles are wood-destroying insects that are commonly found inside antique furniture, barn wood, hardwood floors, and building timbers.
 Ground beetles live outside under fallen trees, piles of leaves, stones, and woodpiles; those that have made their way inside through spaces under doors are most often found in basements or rooms on the ground level.

 How do I get rid of occasional invaders?

-The best way to eliminate occasional invaders from your northeastern Texas property is to partner with a local pest control expert.
+The best way to eliminate occasional invaders from your Frisco area property is to partner with a local pest control expert.
 At Addison Pest Control Of Texas, we are committed to providing each of our customers with superior pest control services to meet their individual needs.
 Our experienced and knowledgeable technicians always perform the most advanced, effective services.
 To learn more about working together to rid your home or business of occasional invaders, contact Addison Pest today!